Are there Side Effects of CBD Oil? Is it Safe?

 We always suggest starting with a low dose (10-20 mg of CBD) and see how you react.
 You can slowly increase the dose over the next few days until you find the most effective dose for you without any adverse side effects.

-High Quality CBD Oil Products Are Important for Safety and Reduced Risk of Side Effects
+Use Only High Quality CBD Oil for Safety and Reduced Risk of Side Effects

 Since CBD is not yet regulated, and there is no external body holding CBD companies accountable, there is no guarantee that a product you purchase contains a safe or effective level of CBD.